 There are a variety of great events planned for the month that should prove entertaining and educational:

 - October 9 - James Beard Dinner at Trummer's - Six amazing chefs team up with Catoctin Creek for an encore performance of our NYC dinner!

 - October 15 - Meet the Maker at 2941 - Scott will join the team at 2941 for a fun night of cocktails and small bites.

 - October 19 - 100 Year Old Rye Tasting - Join us for a chance to taste a bottle of 100 year old rye whiskey!
 VIP only!

 - October 19 - Cask Proof Release - VIP members can enjoy the early release of "Brandy Finished Rye" at nearly 120 proof!

 - October 24 - Dinner at Catoctin Creek - Dine with us as we pair cocktails with a sumptuous four course meal!

 For the full list of events, check our events page.

-See this cocktail and over one hundred more on our cocktails page.
+See this cocktail and hundreds more on our cocktails page.

 As always, there are lots of fun and information on our Facebook and Twitter pages, where you can stay up to date with the daily activities at the distillery.
 We do tours and tastings every day, so stop by and see us sometime!